Brie, Pear and Cranberry Pizza Bread

 That was the decided favorite of my book club friends too.
 So much so that they were still talking about it last night at our meeting a whole month later!

 Those two flavors inspired me to make a special dish to take to book club alongside the yogurts.
 It’s a pizza bread.
 I’ve talked about pizza bread on here before.
-Basically, I buy a ball of store-bought pizza dough, smoosh it into an olive-oiled pan, top it with tasty things and bake it.
-My favorite dough to use is sold near the deli counter at my Publix store and comes in a plain plastic bag.
+Basically, I make pizza dough or buy a ball of store-bought pizza dough, smoosh it into an olive-oiled pan, top it with tasty things and bake it.
+My favorite dough to buy is sold near the deli counter at my Publix store and comes in a plain plastic bag.
 Sold by the pound.
 I have also used the branded refrigerated doughs from the dairy case.
 They’re not as good.
-You can also use homemade pizza dough.
+My homemade pizza dough is even better (and well worth the effort).

 This one is topped with homemade cranberry sauce (but you can use canned!
 I love cranberry sauce and am always looking for ways to use it), sliced pears and chunks of Brie.
 It’s quick and easy to make but is a show-stopper.
 Or a book-club stopper.
 When I brought it into the room, everyone stopped talking and started eating.